Meet one of Nigeria’s youngest known C.E.O’s and he's just 17

 done.

-Ques: if I may ask how ever how old are you?
+Question: if I may ask how ever how old are you?

-Ans: well I clocked seventeen on the 27th of
+Answer: Well, I clocked seventeen on the 27th of

-Well mr. Ayo thank you for the honor of chatting with you
+Well, Mr. Ayo thank you for the honor of chatting with you

 and we hope we have time again to complete your story.

-Ok readers this is where I stop today I’m actually worked
+Ok, readers this is where I stop today I’m actually worked

 the subscribe button below and don’t forget to share on all your social media